 Frank Gervaise purchased The Denmark from the Bourke estate in July 1998 with intentions of transforming it into a boutique hotel.
-However, due to financial difficulties he was forced to sell the building in 2011 to a Sydney developer, who now intends converting the building for residential purposes.
+However, due to difficulties gaining approvals for redevelopment, he was forced to sell the building in 2011 to a Sydney developer, who intended converting the building for residential purposes.
 However, the project has stalled, and the Denmark has sat empty and derelict for almost a decade.

 © Copyright 2014 Mick Roberts